ihmeuw/vivarium_research/docs/source/gbd2020_models/risk_attributable_causes/wasting/index.rst

    * - r4
      - 0.001
      - Daily probability of remission from cat 3 into cat 4
-     - Assumed to be small
+     - TO BE UPDATED FOLLOWING MODEL CALIBRATION
    * - t1
      - 1 - e^(-sam_tx_coverage * (1/time_to_sam_tx_recovery))
      - Daily probability of remission into cat 3 from cat 1 (treated)